tidyverse/tidyverse.org/content/blog/desirability2/index.md

 [Desirability functions](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=%22desirability+functions%22) are tools that can be used to rank or optimize multiple characteristics at once.
 They are intuitive and easy to use.
 There are a few R packages that implement them, including [desirability](http://cran.r-project.org/package=desirability) and [desiR](http://cran.r-project.org/package=desiR).

 We have a new one, [desirability2](http://cran.r-project.org/package=desirability2), with an interface conducive to being used in-line via dplyr pipelines.

-Let's demonstrate by looking at an application.
+Let's demonstrate that by looking at an application.
 Suppose we created a classification model and produced multiple metrics on how well it classifies new data.
 We measured the area under the ROC curve and the binomial log-loss statistic in this example.
 There are about 300 different model configurations that we investigated via tuning.

-Looking for the "best" results, the two metrics give us different answers:
+The results from the tuning process were:

 ```r